Reduce risk with Commodity Futures Hedging

 Futures gain of $0.30 / bushel

-Please note: The above hypothetical example does not include the net effect of commissions and fees.
+Please note: The above hypothetical example does not include the net effect of exchange & NFA fees of $1.97 per contract nor commissions.

 As you can see in the above table, the spot / cash price of Corn in July was at $4.00/bushel.
 The farmer decided to hedge his crop against falling corn prices by selling December commodity futures Corn contracts at the current price of $4.25/bushel.
 In this case, the farmers concerns about falling prices came true.
 By the time he was ready to bring his Corn to market in November, spot / cash Corn prices had dropped to $3.77 per bushel, $0.23/bushel less than the price was back in July.